 Minnesota – Little House Locations & Points of Interest

 Laura’s Dugout Home near Walnut Grove, Minnesota – Laura Ingalls Wilder lived 1.5 miles north of Walnut Grove along the banks of Plum Creek from 1874 to 1876.
 In 1947 the Gordon family purchased the 172 acre farm where the Dugout was located and to this day make it available for Laura fans to visit and experience the sights and sounds described in On the Banks of Plum Creek.
-Find out more by visiting the website.
+Find out more by visiting the website and Facebook page.

 Laura Ingalls Wilder Museum in Walnut Grove, Minnesota – Learn about the history of the Ingalls family in the Walnut Grove area by visiting the museum’s collections, which are housed in a series of interesting structures such as a 1898 depot, a chapel, a dugout display and covered wagon display, and an early settler home.
 Find out more by visiting the museum website, Twitter, and Facebook page.